-- Where to Watch World of Color: World of Color, a 22-minute extravaganza starting at 10 p.m. is a must-see.
+- Watching World of Color: World of Color, a 22-minute extravaganza starting at 10 p.m. is a must-see.
 Jets of water shoot into the air, a laser show lights up the night and fireworks explode in an impressive display of brilliant color, all set to music.
 Fastpasses will help you make sure you get a spot.
 If you want to see the second show (when they have one), get your Fastpass later in the day.
 To get a better viewing spot, you can get a dining package that includes priority seating.

-- Where to Watch the Parade: When there is a parade, you can see it almost anywhere along its route.
+- Seeing the Parade: When there is a parade, you can see it almost anywhere along its route.
 If you plan to leave the park immediately after the parade, watch it near Carthay Circle and you can beat the crowds headed for the exit.

-- Frozen Show: It's a Broadway-style musical show based on the popular animated film.
-To get the best seats, pick up a Fastpass - but plan to arrive early for the best seats.
+- Enjoying the Frozen Show: Frozen is a Broadway-style musical show based on the popular animated film.
+To get the best seats, pick up a Fastpass but plan to arrive early for the best seats.
 You can also add to your experience with a pre-show package.

 - Buena Vista Street often opens 30 minutes before the rest of Disneyland park.
 You can eat breakfast, shop, grab a cup of Starbucks or pose for photos with the characters before the rest of the attractions are open.

 - You can stay late for shopping, too.
 The shops on Buena Vista Street stay open after park closing time.
 They will be packed with people who also put off their purchases to the end of the day, so it's probably best to make your selections earlier and be ready to pay for them right away.

-- You don't have to be a VIP to get someone else to take care of your purchases, either.
+- You don't have to be a VIP to get someone else to take care of your purchases.
 If you're staying at one of the Disney hotels, you can ask to have your packages delivered to your room.
 Otherwise, you have them put on hold for you to pick up later.
-Ask the salesperson for locations.

-- Chamber of Commerce and Guest Relations are on the left shortly after you get inside.
+- Stop By the Chamber of Commerce and Guest Relations are on the left shortly after you get inside.
 That's where you can pick up a button for your special occasion.
 They can also help you with a multitude of questions and issues, including getting an access pass if you have mobility issues.
 They have maps and lists of attractions.

 - First Aid is next to Chamber of Commerce on Buena Vista Street.
-You can park medications there that need to be refrigerated - or get a bandage or over the counter remedies for other minor mishaps.
+You can park medications there that need to be refrigerated or get a band-aid or over-the-counter remedies for other minor mishaps.

-- The Baby Care Center isn't as well known as it might be, judging from the number of moms I've seen struggling to take care of their little ones around the park.
+- The Baby Care Center isn't as well known as it might be, judging from the number of moms seen struggling to take care of their little ones around the park.
 It's next to Ghirardelli and across from The Bakery Tour in Pacific Wharf.
-They have quiet places to change a diaper, rock a cranky baby or nurse in a more private setting.
-They even have microwaves for heating things up.
+They have quiet places to change a diaper, rock a cranky baby, or nurse in a more private setting.
+They even have microwaves for heating baby food.

 - If you packed too much in your backpack and now regret it, find a locker.
 Regular lockers are on the right just inside the entrance.
 More lockers are outside to the left of the Disneyland entrance.

 - California Adventure is a no smoking area, except for the places on this list so those who indulge can be prepared.

-- Did you lose something?
-Someone may have returned it.
+- If you lose something, there is a Lost and Found.
 Lost and found is outside the main Disneyland gates on the left.

 - Walt Disney statue in front of Carthay Circle: Let your party know to meet here.
 You can watch people while waiting for your group to assemble and take a selfie with Walt too.

 - Starbucks near Carthay Circle has lots of places to sit down and wait.
 And you can pick up a copy of the Buena Vista Bugle to read.

 - Carthay Circle is California Adventure's fine dining spot.
-The best things on their menu are the Signature Fried Biscuits, stuffed with white cheddar cheese and bacon.
+The most popular things on their menu are the Signature Fried Biscuits, stuffed with white cheddar cheese and bacon.